Psychosomatic Medicine Lecture series

 Lectures to be given by the Fellow

-Fellows are expected to devise and deliver at least 3 lectures to junior psychiatry residents on topics of psychosomatic medicine.
+Fellows are expected to devise and deliver at least 3 lectures to junior psychiatry residents or other trainees on topics of psychosomatic medicine.

 In addition to rotation-specific (bedside) supervision, Fellows will receive two 1-hour supervision sessions per week with the Program Director.
 The supervision will focus on rotation-specific topics and pertinent literature, collaboration and supervision skills, practice improvement, development of professional identity, and work-life balance.